Cartroo/pelican-theme-graphite/README.md

 THEME_CSS_PRINT = 'general-print.css'
 ```

-You probably want to also set at least these settings in `pelicanconf.py`:
+You probably want to also set at least these settings in `pelicanconf.py` -- see the later **Settings** section for the full list of settings:

 ```
+SITENAME
+SITEURL
 ```

 ## Changing the Colours